Maia Davis

-Maia Davis is a New Zealand rugby sevens player.
+Maia Davis (born 2 April 2006) is a New Zealand rugby sevens player.
 She is a member of the Black Ferns sevens team.

 Club career

 She was educated at Manukura in Palmerston North, where she won the National First XV Top 4 Championship finals in September 2024.

 She was still a student when she played for two seasons in the Farah Palmer Cup with the Manawatū Cyclones, along with two seasons with the New Zealand Under 18 Sevens team and a spell with the New Zealand Sevens Development team.
 In ten appearances for the Cyclones, Davis scored 10 tries and kicked 15 conversions, winning the 2024 Championship title with a 33-3 win over Otago.
 She was offered a contract with New Zealand women's national rugby sevens team in October 2024.